Benomads973/.github/profile/README.md

 ---

-## Adding White-Label Sites
+## Adding Boiterplate Sites

-Partners can contribute to Benomads by adding their own white-label sites to our platform, making them available for B2C and B2B users.
+Partners can contribute to Benomads by adding their own boiterplate sites to our platform, making them available for B2C and B2B users.

 Contact US directly.